 - 89. WFP will continue to work closely with the ministries responsible for agriculture, young people and local government and with district-level stakeholders, providing them with capacity strengthening activities. - 90.
 WFP will enhance partnerships with the private sector, including agricultural micro-, small and medium enterprises, financial technology companies and financial institutions.
-It will expand its engagement with women's organizations, organizations of persons with disabilities, foundations, research institutions, non-governmental organizations and industry associations to generate evidence for informing policy development and promote meaningful engagement with women and girls. - 91.
+It will expand its engagement with women's organizations, organizations of persons with disabilities, foundations, research institutions, non-governmental organizations and industry associations to generate evidence for informing policy development and advance equality and women's empowerment. - 91.
 Partnerships with the other Rome-based agencies and other United Nations entities will be critical to staying abreast of the latest developments, accessing technical expertise and securing strategic, operational and financial support aimed at advancing the commercialization of smallholder production.